menu

 • Contact

-Assault of a Public Servant in Houston
+Houston Assault Public Servant Attorney

 On This Page

-• What Is A Public Servant?
+• What Is A Public Servant Under Texas Law?

 • Simple Assault Against a Public Servant in Houston Is a Third Degree Felony